-Compression fracture & spine injury claims in Brisbane, Gold Coast, QLD, ACT & Canberra
+Compression fracture & spine injury claims in Brisbane, Gold Coast & QLD

 Compression fractures are a type of fracture that damages vertebrae making up the spine.
 They can occur due to bone loss or osteoporosis, but often they are the result of injuries or trauma.
 The long term effects of a spinal compression fracture can be debilitating and diminish your quality of life.